 James O’Leary ’04

 Jamie is the Frederick R. Selch Assistant Professor of Musicology at Oberlin College, having earned his Masters degree at Oxford University and Ph.D. at Yale.
-He specializes in popular music and opera, and currently focuses his research on Broadway musicals of the 1940s.
+As a specialist in popular music and opera, he has focussed his research on Broadway musicals of the 1940s.
 O’Leary has lectured for the Metropolitan Opera and has worked as a pianist, music director, and arranger for the Yale School of Drama, the American Repertory Theater Oberon Stage, and the Williamstown Theater Festival.

 Carl Leafstedt ’86